 Three of NTNU's 11 libraries are located at the Gløshaugen campus – the main Technology Library, the Architecture, Civil Engineering and Product Design Library, and the Natural Science Library.

 Find the unexpected - The campus is full of surprises, not the least of which are two functioning locomotives, the Ohma Electra, an electric locomotive that's parked next to the Old electrical engineering building, and the Bjørkelangen, a steam locomotive that's parked next to the Varmeteknisk, Thermal energy building.
 Although the days are long gone when being an engineer just applied to operating locomotives, it seems fitting to find these reminders of the past at NTNU's main engineering campus.

-Øya, a little peninsula just outside of downtown Trondheim created by the wanderings of the Nidelva River, is where you'll find St Olavs Hospital, the main tertiary care hospital in mid-Norway.
-Not surprisingly, NTNU's Department of Medicine is located here, with a host of research facilities, including the Kavli Centre for Systems Neuroscience/Centre for the Biology of Memory .
+Øya, a little peninsula just outside of downtown Trondheim created by the wanderings of the Nidelva River, is where you'll find St. Olavs Hospital, the main tertiary care hospital in mid-Norway.
+Not surprisingly, NTNU's Faculty of Medicine is located here, with a host of research facilities, including the Kavli Centre for Systems Neuroscience/Centre for the Biology of Memory .
 SiT operates three cafeterias throughout the campus.

 Olavskvartalet features Trondheim's own concert hall, Olavshallen, where the Trondheim Symphony Orchestra regularly performs, and where NTNU's Department of Music has its music performance studies and music technology programmes.
 The Trondheim Academy of Fine Art is located across the Nidelva River from Olavshallen, in a fine building that also houses the academy's gallery.